Implied bill of rights

+Theory

-The concept of an implied bill of rights develops out of Canadian federalism.
+The concept of an implied bill of rights developed alongside Canadian federalism.

+Beverley McLachlin, the 17th chief justice of Canada, stated:

 When provincial legislation intrudes deeply into fundamental freedoms of speech, religion, association or assembly, the provincial legislature is creating criminal legislation, which under the distribution of powers is reserved exclusively to the Parliament of Canada by section 91(27) of the Constitution Act, 1867.

 Provinces cannot intrude in this area; if they do, such legislation is void and has no effect.
 Since provincial prohibitions touching on the fundamental freedoms of speech, religion, assembly and association were declared unconstitutional by the courts, and in light of the expansive obiters in the leading cases, the writers were able to claim that there was a bill of rights implicit in the Constitution.

-Some constitutional scholars focus on the Preamble to the Constitution Act, 1867 as providing the underlying reasons for an implied bill of rights.
+Some constitutional scholars focus on the Preamble to the Constitution Act, 1867, as providing the underlying reasons for an implied bill of rights.
 The relevant part of the preamble reads:

 Some authors have taken the view that the words "similar in principle" means that in Canada there must be a parliamentary system of government, acting under the influence of public opinion, of a free press, with free speech.
 Thus, legislation which destroyed the citizen's ability to debate, to assemble or to associate freely would be contrary to Canada's democratic parliamentary system of government.
 This provides an additional underpinning for the claim of an implied bill of rights in Canada's Constitution.

 Invoked more often before the Canadian Charter of Rights and Freedoms was enacted, it is nonetheless important when questions of parliamentary supremacy and the override power come into play.

 History

 Jurisprudence before 1982

-The principal cases describing the extent of the rights are considered to include:
+In Canadian law, the concept of an implied bill of rights has emerged through various judicial decisions over the years.